Share this Article

 Spots: Black, gray, green or brown spotting.
 Only testing can prove whether or not it’s mold, but if you see spotting on a surface like sheetrock that is or was wet, it’s worth testing, Gross says.

-Health problems: Respiratory reactions including asthma are most common, though mold sensitivity can also cause headaches and skin rashes.
-Some people have symptoms immediately.
-For others, it develops over time.
-Note that not all types of mold cause health problems.
+Health problems: Respiratory reactions including asthma are most common, though mold sensitivity can also cause headaches, irritated eyes, and skin rashes.
+Some people have symptoms immediately, for others, it develops over time.
+Note that not all types of mold cause health problems, and that not all black mold is “toxic mold.”
 To identify which type of mold you have, an industrial hygienist will need to collect a sample for testing.

-If you are think you have mold, you may want to contact a certified industrial hygienist to take air samples, perform a survey, and devise a clean-up plan.
-Beware of remediation companies that offer "mold fogging" or filling wall cavities with spray foam, rather than full removal of the contaminants.
+If you do think you have mold, there are many at-home mold testing kits available.
+(You may have to pay an additional fee for lab processing.)
+You can also hire a certified industrial hygienist to take air samples, perform a survey, and devise a clean-up plan.

 You Might Also Like